cysouw/diathesis/text/c01_introduction.md

 Lower-cased letters are used for non-argument participants in the clause: 'p' for non-governed prepositional phrases and 'g' for adnominal genitives.
 Adnominal genitives become relevant because in some diatheses a newly introduced participant is inherently the possessor of another participant (see [@par:possraising]).
 Absence of a specific role will be indicated by a '–' dash.
 Lower-cased 'a' and 'd' are only used in [@sec:reflexive-no-diathesis] to indicate accusative and dative reflexive pronouns in referential usage.
 As described in much detail in that chapter, it is important to distinguish between reflexive pronouns in German that refer to a lexical role (i.e. 'referential' or 'real' reflexive constructions) and reflexive pronouns that mark a diathesis without referring to a separate role themselves.
 Those latter reflexive pronouns, that are not marking any role, are not abbreviated by lowercased 'a' or 'd'.

 Besides single-letter abbreviations I will also use capitalised three-letter abbreviations for a more abstract level of analysis.
 As summarised at the left side of [@fig:abbreviations], the grammatical expressions are grouped into sets of ~~grammatical macroroles~~, mostly along familiar lines.
 This grouping is not necessarily the best or most optimal grouping, but this grouping has emerged to be useful to organise the large diversity of diatheses in this book.
 The notion ~~subject (SBJ)~~ is used for governed nominative phrases that show agreement with the finite verb.^[There are various other nominatively-marked phrases in German grammar which are not included under this heading, e.g. the nominative in nominal or equational predication like *der Täter* in *Er ist der Täter*.]
 The other case-marked governed phrases are combined as ~~cased objects (OBJ)~~.
 The cased objects together with the ~~prepositional objects (PBJ)~~ form a superclass of objects.
-Non-governed phrases are separated in ~~overtly expressed adjuncts (ADJ)~~ and unexpressed roles ~~(Ø)~~.
+Non-governed phrases are separated in ~~overtly expressed adjuncts (ADJ)~~ and unexpressed roles ~~zero (Ø)~~.
 Although I will use this five-way distinction throughout this book ~~(SBJ, OBJ, PBJ, ADJ, Ø)~~, the five steps are not equidistant.
 The macro-roles ~~OBJ~~ and ~~PBJ~~ are rather closely related, and likewise are ~~ADJ~~ and ~~Ø~~ intimately linked.
 Collapsing these pairs results in the traditional subject-object-adjunct distinction.

 {#par:corecase} There are some indications that the group of cased objects ~~(OBJ)~~ might be fruitfully separated into ~~core~~ (accusative) and ~~non-core~~ (dative/genitive).
 This would simplify the analysis of, for example, case change in object chains ([@sec:intro-object-chains]), the antipassive hierarchy ([@sec:prepositions-demotion-of-object]) and the case-marking of the reflexive pronoun ([@sec:reflexive-deponent]).
 However, in the majority of diatheses all three cases seem to behave as a uniform group, so I did not consistently pursue this separation.